|

 sensing danger in every shadow.

-He carefully took a book out of her hands and laid it on the
+He carefully took a book from her hands, and laid it on the dressing

-dressing table.
-Then he lifted her into his arms, carried her
+table, then lifted her into his arms, carried her to their bed,

 "Mmmmmm," she sighed, "Legolas?"